lcallarec/luxacode/README.md

 ## Contribute

-There's not so many effects, for now.
-But feel free to contribute quicker and better than I can :p

-Any contributions are welcome, don't be shy !
+Feel free to contribute quicker and better than I can :p Any contributions are welcome, don't be shy !